open-atmos/PyPartMC/README.md

 - works out of the box on [mybinder.org](https://mybinder.org/), [Google Colab](colab.research.google.com/) and alike
 - ships with [a set of examples](https://github.com/open-atmos/PyPartMC/tree/main/examples) maintained in a form of Jupyter notebooks
 - Pythonic API (but retaining PartMC jargon) incl. exceptions and GC deallocation of Fortran objects
-- code snippets in README depicting how to used PyPartMC in Julia & Matlab (also executed on CI)
+- code snippets in README depicting how to use PyPartMC from Julia & Matlab (also executed on CI)
 - auto-generated [docs on the web](https://open-atmos.github.io/PyPartMC/)
 - support for [de]serialization of all exposed structures using JSON
 - based on [unmodified PartMC code](https://github.com/open-atmos/PyPartMC/tree/main/gitmodules)